PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **What is it?**

-The [OSF](https://osf.io/), or Open Science Framework, is currently a popular place for pre-registering experiments and analyses, hosting preprints of articles under consideration for publication, and also a widely used "repository" for providing open-source code and data associated with a publications or other research projects.
+The [OSF](https://osf.io/), or Open Science Framework, is currently a popular place for pre-registering experiments and analyses, hosting preprints of articles under consideration for publication, and also currently a widely used "repository" for providing open-source code and data associated with a publications or other research projects.

 **The good**